“Citrine, stop doing that, I can’t concentrate properly when you make silly noises. It’s annoying!” complained Rhodochrosite.

 “A long, long time ago, before I started taking care of you, before my gem had finished forming, before even the first wandering Gems met and decided to travel together; before anything, there were five heavenly spirits: Illumination, Alteration, Amalgamation, The Animator and The Lapidary, our heroine.

-Illumination controlled the light; everything that you could see, you could be see could because of her, but nobody ever saw her… In her true form she shone far too brightly for anyone to look at directly, so when people came to visit her she appeared as a shadow, speckled with tiny points of light, like a clear night sky.
+Illumination controlled the light; everything that you could see, you could see because of her, but nobody ever saw her… In her true form she shone far too brightly for anyone to look at directly, so when people came to visit her she appeared as a shadow, speckled with tiny points of light, like a clear night sky.
 She could warm and brighten the coldest and darkest of places, and would always light the path of those who lost their way.

 Alteration was the spirit of change.
 She could never make up her mind who or what she wanted to be, because she saw the good and the bad in everything.
 And so she decided to be everything, and anything: if she could think about it or see it, she could become it.
 Nobody knew what she really looked like, because she was always changing; just as she changed the things around her.